 Best Practice Policies

-DPG is a fee-based Open Access publisher and authors pay an APC (Article Processing Charge) for articles that are accepted for publication (after a rigorous peer review process).
+The Dougmar Publishing Group is a fee-based Open Access publisher whereby authors pay an APC (Article Processing Charge) for articles that are accepted for publication (after a rigorous peer review process).
 These fees differ from journal to journal.
 Please see individual titles for actual price.

-The Editor-in-Chief of the respective journal first reviews all articles submitted to it to ensure the content is suitable for the journal.
-Once reviewed, the Editor elects to either move the article through to the peer review process or reject articles, based on quality and the editorial contribution the article provides the journal.
-Once the Editor feel an article meets the publishing criteria of the Journal, the article will move on for peer review.
+The Editor-in-Chief of the respective journal first considers all articles submitted, to it to ensure the content is suitable and aligns with the journals focus and scope.
+Once reviewed, the Editor elects to either move the article through to the peer review process or rejects the article, based on quality and the editorial contribution the article provides the reader.
+Once the Editor feels an article meets the publishing criteria of the Journal, the article will move on to peer review.
 All peer review is double blind.
 Reviewers can elect to reject the article, accept the article with changes, or accept the article as is.
 Reviewer comments are shared with the author and once the author has made any suggested changes to the article, the Editor gives final approval for publication.
 At this point the author is then charged the APC.
 Please see peer review process for more details.

 Archiving Through Portico

 DPG is proud to partner with Portico, a digital preservation service, to ensure all articles published are archived for future use.

 Dougmar Publishing Group Open Access journals publish original research, select review articles, case-reports, conference abstracts, letters-to-the editor, book reviews, and special supplemental issues.
 All content must be accepted by the Editor-in-Chief and is subject to plagiarism-checking and the peer review process.